Datum-Technology-Corporation/uvma_axil/README.md

 **4. Launch**

-All jobs for simulation are performed via `dvm`.
+All jobs for simulation are performed via `mio`.

 > At any time, you can invoke its built-in documentation:

 ```
-dvm --help
+mio --help
 ```

 > To run test 'all_access' with seed '1' and wave capture enabled:

 ```
-clear && dvm all uvmt_axil_st -t all_access -s 1 -w
+clear && mio all uvmt_axil_st -t all_access -s 1 -w
 ```